Heather Langenkamp: 1980s: A Nightmare on Elm Street franchise and Just the Ten of Us stardom

 I really felt like I was gonna just bring myself to the set, and be as close to me as I could.
 I didn't prepare in the classic sense.
 I didn't know that was part of the whole thing.
 I was not a very trained actor at all.
 I'd taken classes, of course, but I just tried to learn my lines and be on my mark and do those right things.

 — —Langenkamp on her preparation for portraying Nancy.

 Langenkamp became aware of auditions for a horror film known as A Nightmare on Elm Street (1984) at the end of 1983.
 Casting director Annette Benson was familiar to Langenkamp as she had brought her in to read for the lead role in Night of the Comet (1984).
 She auditioned for the highly sought after role of fifteen-year-old heroine Nancy.
 There were not enough chairs to accommodate the number of actresses auditioning.
 Craven stated that he wanted someone very "non-Hollywood" and someone who embodied the "all-American, girl-next-door" for the role and believed that Langenkamp had these qualities.
 Craven informed her that she got the part in January 1984.

-The people in Langenkamp's life told her she would regret starring in a slasher film at the beginning of her career, as it would affect her future acting jobs due to the genre having a stigma attached to it.
-In 2024, Langenkamp stated, "I have to say, I did suffer that for a few years.
-But now, 40 years later, I’m definitely very happy that I didn’t listen to anyone.”
 The film grossed $25.5 million at the United States box-office and was a critical success upon release.
+Langenkamp returned to college because she enjoyed the campus atmosphere.
+She tried to keep a low profile by cutting her hair short and wearing glasses.
+Still, people recognized her in public.
+Langenkamp struggled with this recognition, as some peers tried to maintain close contact with her due to her sudden fame.
 In 2021, the Library of Congress inducted A Nightmare on Elm Street into the National Film Registry.

-1985–2002: Television and A Nightmare on Elm Street sequels

-Following A Nightmare on Elm Street, Langenkamp was initially cast in smaller-scale roles on family-friendly television.
+Despite the mainstream success of A Nightmare on Elm Street, Langenkamp later struggled with finding substantial film roles, reflecting in 1994: "It’s sad when your first job is so wonderful, and the rest of the way down the line you have to struggle to find that again."
 In 1985, Langenkamp portrayed Hope Sherman in the NBC television pilot Suburban Beat, the youngest of four housewives living in the fictitious Jericho Downs, who work together to solve crime.
 In a review for The New York Times, John Corry wrote, "Heather Langenkamp, as the youngest housewife, is particularly adorable, but since she's also amusing, the adorability isn't cloying."
 The pilot was unsold.
 The same year, Langenkamp got cast in the music video for ZZ Top's single "Sleeping Bag".
-Langenkamp later had roles in the ABC Afterschool Special episode "Can a Guy Say No?" and the Emmy Award-winning CBS Schoolbreak Special episode "Have You Ever Tried Talking to Patty?", and had a guest appearance on an episode of the television series Heart of the City (all in 1986).
+Langenkamp later had roles in the ABC Afterschool Special episode "Can a Guy Say No?" and the Emmy Award-winning CBS Schoolbreak Special episode "Have You Tried Talking to Patty?", and had a guest appearance on an episode of the television series Heart of the City (all in 1986).